katamaran-project/sail-backend/docs/code-overview.md

 ### Explicit Typing

-While perhaps not idiomatic, we chose to annotate most of our code with types.
+We chose to annotate most of our code with types.

 * In our opinion, it leads to clearer code.
 * It avoids issues with records with share field names.